This homemade chocolate hazelnut raspberry granola is a scrumptious addition to a bowl of cereal, smoothies, vegan

 Over the years, we've made many batches of homemade granola, but none live up to this one.
 If you're looking for a really chunky granola, this recipe is probably not for you.
 If you are, however, looking for a really flavorful granola that's relatively low in sugar and oil, you should probably skip right down to the recipe and make it ASAP!

-Although we’ve made this recipe three times now this week, we don’t make homemade granola nearly enough.
+Although we've made this recipe three times now this week, we don't make homemade granola nearly enough.
 It's surprisingly easy and hands off, but for some reason, we always end up buying it at the store instead.
-After this recipe, we’ll probably think twice!
-Using nut butter to bind the granola really helps bring more depth of flavor without overpowering; we used this cacao hazelnut butter (basically a much healthier version of Nutella) and it paired perfectly with freeze-dried raspberries (which we added after baking).
+After this recipe, we'll probably think twice!
+Using nut butter to bind the granola really helps bring more depth of flavor without overpowering; we used a cacao hazelnut butter (basically a much healthier version of Nutella) and it paired perfectly with freeze-dried raspberries (which we added after baking).

 Other star ingredients include coconut flakes (which get perfectly toasted), crunchy hazelnuts and pecans, buckwheat, hemp seeds and maple syrup.
 All in all, you'll probably find yourself eating it by the spoonful as soon as it comes out of the oven.

 Our favorite ways to consume it:

 1. With homemade coconut yogurt!
 A lot of you requested this recipe, but we are unfortunately unable to share as it is from one of our Plant Lab Culinary courses.
 What we can tell you is that it involves fresh coconut meat, cashews, and a very basic probiotic tablet.
 After dehydrating overnight & fermenting, it's perfectly creamy and rich and honestly tastes far better than any yogurt we've ever had (dairy included)!
 Additionally, we suggest you do a bit of searching online to find a vegan recipe that works for you.